PEZ/clojure-clr-starter/README.md

 If you are using [Calva](https://calva.io), you can now start the project REPL and connect it with the command **Calva: Start a Project REPL and Connect (a.k.a.Jack-in)**, <kbd>ctrl</kbd>+<kbd>alt</kbd>+<kbd>c</kbd> <kbd>ctrl</kbd>+<kbd>alt</kbd>+<kbd>j</kbd>

+The REPL will keep running in the docker container, and Calva will reconnect it automatically whenever you open the project.

 If you are using some other editor, please read on.

 ### Start the REPL